SakiiR/JSProject-Back/README.md

 Before installing, [download and install Node.js](https://nodejs.org/en/download/). **Node.js v8.9.1** or higher will be required.

+It is required to run a mongo on `localhost:27017` to start the project.

 - **Install package**
   `npm install`
 - **Run Dev**